 - Some institutions and states may impose additional acceptance requirements, such as full-time enrollment status or GPA requirements.

-The SREB Guidelines state that, “Independent combinations of available degrees programs… should not be considered, nor should double major/minor combinations that are independently set by students.
+The Southern Regional Education Board (SREB) guidelines state, “Independent combinations of available degrees programs … should not be considered, nor should double major/minor combinations that are independently set by students.
 If both major programs of study qualify for inclusion in the ACM, then the state and institution may allow the student to enroll in both programs.”
 WVU will not approve a double major.

 Applying for Academic Common Market Benefits

 To apply for ACM benefits, you will need to select a program and complete the admission process at the institution that offers that program.
-Visit the ACM or complete information about applying.
+Visit the ACM for complete information about applying.

 Students enrolling in programs under the ACM agreement: